arc42/arc42.org-site/_pages/download.md

 to invest some effort...

 **rst**
-: [ReStructuredText](http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html),  markup language, heavily used by [ReadTheDocs] and in the Python world.
+: [ReStructuredText](http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html),  markup language, heavily used by [ReadTheDocs](https://readthedocs.org/) and in the Python world.

 **textile**
-: Another simple markup language, [well-documented](https://txstyle.org/)
+: Another simple markup language, [well-documented](https://txstyle.org/).

 **html**
-: Used only to _view_ the template, not to work with it
+: Used only to _view_ the template, not to work with it.

 **Confluence**
 : A commercial wiki system (by [Atlassian Inc.](https://confluence.atlassian.com/alldoc/atlassian-documentation-32243719.html)).